jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 Most barcode symbologies have been set in stone for decades.
 In theory, software for generating them could be truly complete, with zero remaining feature requests or bug fixes.
 However, even if bug-free software existed, some maintenance would be necessary because the Python language has evolved over the years, and so has the ecosystem of available tools for writing image file formats which many barcode generating tools utilize.

 The usual tradeoff between project completeness and project activity applies: The more comprehensive the functionality and the higher the quality, the lower the project activity needs to be for a package to likely be a good choice for many users.
 I tried to find a reasonable balance, but my judgment is subjective.
-Sadly, the majority of packages I reviewed meet neither the threshold for completeness nor activity.
+Sadly, the majority of packages I reviewed meet neither the threshold for completeness nor the threshold for activity.

 To judge the level of project activity I relied mainly on the date of the most recent project release.
 In addition, I looked at the number of Github stars, where available, as an indicator of how much secondary activity to expect.
 Only [qrcode](https://pypi.org/project/qrcode) benefited from this factor, but not enough to compensate for its lack of support for the Micro QR symbology in the head-to-head comparison with [segno](https://pypi.org/project/segno).